-Consumers are encouraged to beware of bargain e-mails advertising “one day only” promotions for recognized brands or website.
+Consumers are encouraged to beware of bargain e-mails advertising one day only promotions for recognized brands or websites.
 Fraudsters often use the hot items of the season to lure bargain hunters into providing credit card information.
-The old adage “if it seems too good to be true” is a good barometer to use to legitimize e-mails.
+The old adage, "If it seems too good to be true, it probably is," is a good barometer to use to legitimize e-mails.

-Black Friday has traditionally been the “biggest shopping day of the year.”
+Black Friday has traditionally been the "biggest shopping day of the year."
 The Monday following Thanksgiving has more recently (2005) been labeled Cyber Monday, meaning the e-commerce industry endorses this special day to offer sales and promotions without interfering with the traditional way to shop.
-Scammers try to prey on Black Friday or Cyber Monday bargain hunters by advertising one day only promotions from recognized brands.
-Consumers should be on the watch for too good to be true e-mails from unrecognized website.
+Scammers try to prey on Black Friday or Cyber Monday bargain hunters by advertising "one day only" promotions from recognized brands.
+Consumers should be on the watch for too good to be true e-mails from unrecognized websites.

 Here are some tips you can use to avoid becoming a victim of cyber fraud: